15 predictions for ICS cybersecurity in 2018

 - Companies Will Demand Supply Chain Security: Supply chain risk has long been a serious business continuity concern for critical infrastructure.
 Attackers have seen success leveraging vulnerable suppliers with techniques such as watering hole attacks.
 NERC CIP is partially addressing this risk in its latest round of regulations, but we predict that companies will begin to place greater demands on their suppliers for security certifications and audit reporting.
 Cyber supply chain certification requirements will have similarities to process improvement programs, such as Six Sigma, demanding suppliers implement and abide by cybersecurity best practices.

-- ICS Will Jump into the Cyber Insurance Game: With nearly 80% of the industrial facility operational technology (OT) cyber assets invisible to security personnel, insurance companies have long faced challenges understanding true risk within a facility and will continue to struggle with writing policies specific to these environments.
+- ICS Will Jump into the Cyber Insurance Game: With nearly 80% of the industrial facility operational technology (OT) cyber assets invisible to security personnel, insurance companies have long faced challenges understanding true security risk within a facility and will continue to struggle with writing policies specific to these environments.
 Industrial companies that can gain visibility into all their cyber assets, as well as monitor and mitigate risk, will have better options for insuring the heart of their operations.
 Expect to see more comprehensive ICS cybersecurity policies offered.

 - The “Kaspersky Effect” Will Spread: The U.S. federal government has already banned use of Kaspersky anti-virus software on government systems.
 Other countries have shown similar nationalistic tendencies such as China and its recently passed, far-reaching cybersecurity law that requires access to vendor source code.
 We predict that the U.S. Executive Branch will show similar tendencies and direct government agencies to exercise procurement preference for vendors with development and manufacturing in the U.S. or allied countries.
 Software companies will form a loose coalition to lobby for global standards for protection of intellectual property considering the burgeoning cybersecurity risks.